 Problem #2: GNU/Linux is too different from Windows

 The next issue arises when people do expect GNU/Linux to be different, but find that some differences are just too radical for their liking.
 Probably the biggest example of this is the sheer amount of choice available to GNU/Linux users.
-Whereas an out-of-the-box-Windows user has the Classic or XP desktop with Wordpad, Internet Explorer, and Outlook Express installed, an out-of-the-box-GNU/Linux user has hundreds of distributions to choose from, then Gnome or KDE or Fluxbox or whatever, with vi or emacs or kate, Konqueror or Opera or Firefox or Mozilla, and so on and so forth.
+Whereas an out-of-the-box-Windows user has the standard Windows desktop with WordPad, Microsoft Edge, and Microsoft Outlook installed, an out-of-the-box-GNU/Linux user has hundreds of distributions to choose from, then GNOME or KDE or Fluxbox or whatever, with vi or emacs or kate, Firefox or Chromium or Opera or Konqueror, and so on and so forth.

 A Windows user isn't used to making so many choices just to get up and running.
 Exasperated "Does there have to be so much choice?" posts are very common.

 Does GNU/Linux really have to be so different from Windows?
 After all, they're both operating systems.
 They both do the same job: power your computer and give you something to run applications on.
 Surely they should be more or less identical?

 Look at it this way: step outside and take a look at all the different vehicles driving along the road.
 These are all vehicles designed with more or less the same purpose: to get you from A to B via the roads.
 Note the variety in designs.